-Due to the very high inrush current of an AC mains/DC powered MACRO amplifier, a time lapse circuit and holding solenoid are employed.
-The DC section of the power switch therefore carries minimal current.
-This is not a feature of mixer units.
+To limit the inrush current of an AC mains/DC powered MACRO amplifier, a time lapse circuit and holding solenoid are employed.
 If a loaded slave amplifier is subject to an input signal during the switch-on sequence using only the DC input, the resulting drain on the time lapse circuit may prevent the holding solenoid from operating properly.